krishaamer/green-filter-research/research/literature/sustainability.md

 There is a lot of research on quantified self. the Wearable devices like Apple Watch, Oura Ring and apps help users track a variety of health metrics.
 Can we also track personal sustainability in a similar fashion?

 -   Delclòs-Alió et al. (2022) discusses walking in Latin American cities.
 Walkin is the most sustainable method or transport but requires the availability of city infrastructure, such as sidewalks, which many cities still lack.
--   Giannakos et al. (2020) used wearable devices to measuredphysiological parameters of students at school to determine their learning efficiency.
+-   Giannakos et al. (2020) used wearable devices to measured physiological parameters of students at school to determine their learning efficiency.
 -   Shin et al. (2019)
 -   Tsai et al. (2019)
 -   Burger et al. (2019)